jimmycallin/udeval/paper/paper.md

 - They have morphological features.
 - They have at least 30K tokens.
-- They have a low ratio of non-projective trees.
+- They have less than 25% non-projective trees.
 - In the case of more than one valid treebank for a language, choose the treebank with manual corrections or largest token count.

-A total of 15 treebanks were removed.
-5 of these had too few tokens, 4 lacked features, 2 had too many non-projective trees, while 4 treebanks were language duplicates.
+A total of 17 treebanks were removed.
+5 of these had too few tokens, 4 lacked features, 4 had too many non-projective trees, while 4 treebanks were language duplicates.
 This leaves us with the 22 languages listed in table \ref{tbl:ud-treebanks}.
 Most notably we lost the French and German treebanks.

 For measuring the correlation of metrics to manual evaluation, we will be using parts of the human judgment data as provided by @plank_dependency_2015.
 Not all languages in the dataset are from the UD treebanks, thus only English, German, and Spanish are used.